FDA blames baby formula crisis on outdated systems, training, other missteps

 The FDA report says agents who inspect infant formula plants need more training and investigators who are part of the foods division of the federal agency are understaffed.

-Solomon also found fault on the FDA’s communication and coordination efforts on managing the crisis, citing “inadequate processes and lack of clarity” on handling whistleblower complaints; and outdated information systems where reports and product complaints are submitted.
+Solomon also found fault in the FDA’s communication and coordination efforts in managing the crisis, citing “inadequate processes and lack of clarity” on handling whistleblower complaints; and outdated information systems where reports and product complaints are submitted.

 Solomon said many of the findings he has outlined, along with the recommendations to fix them, are already being addressed.